 A consequence that would flow naturally from the theory above is that activating or boosting the brain mechanisms for clearing up cellular waste should slow the progression of the disease.

 In fact, some studies have suggested that malfunctioning lysosomes — the “garbage disposals of the cell” — are the reason why amyloid beta builds up in the first place.
-Other studies point to an association between aspirin use and a lower risk of Alzheimer’s.
+Other

 New research ties these two pieces of evidence together and reveals that aspirin stimulates the waste-clearing lysosomes and reduces pathological plaque in mice.